Jandini/Janda.CTF/README.md

 ###### C001.cs

-*The challenge class was added by CTF workbench*.
+*The challenge class was added by CTF challenge runner*.

 ```C#
 using Microsoft.Extensions.Logging;